Small business owners make up for a majority of the working class around the world. Here are some numbers to support this claim:

 Staying relevant is important when you own a small business, you must employ proactive marketing techniques such as working with microbloggers, native advertising, and generating a local buzz to give your business the much-needed jumpstart.

 With the right professional guidance, you can work effectively in the growing business market and keep up with what your contemporaries are up to.
+Thus, you can reduce the marketing problems while systematically channelizing solutions.

 Your main goal when in a micro business should be lead generation, with viable leads you get potential customers and this can only be achieved if you keep up the ongoing market trends.